damonto/estkme-cloud/README.md

 # eSTK.me Cloud Enhance Server

+> *This project is designed for ESTKme ECO/Lite series removable eUICC.
+It does not support the ESTKme 2025 series removable eUICC (DRO, MEGA, etc.) yet.*

 ### Introduction

 This is a simple server designed to handle requests from the eSTK.me removable eUICC, such as downloads and notifications.